Jump to Section

 During inpatient treatment, you will live in a residential treatment unit where you can receive around-the-clock care, therapy and support as needed.
 You can focus all of your energy and efforts on healing because you are not faced with the everyday stressors or triggers that otherwise were part of your life.

 Generally, 30 to 90 days of residential treatment will be required in order to fully prepare you for life outside of a residential treatment setting.
 In some cases, especially those of severe heroin addiction, you may need more time in rehab.
 If you find that 30 days of recovery is simply not enough, or even that 90 days isn’t enough, you can work with your treatment provider for extended care services that are more suitable to your recovery needs.

 Ready to Get Help Now?

-Call our helpline at 800-836-4134 to talk with a treatment specialist that can refer you to a residential treatment program that’s right for your individual needs.
+Call our helpline at 800-836-4134 Who Answers? to talk with a treatment specialist that can refer you to a residential treatment program that’s right for your individual needs.
 Heroin addiction is not the end of your life—professional help can restore stability into your life and put you back in control.